paperdink/paperd.ink/README.md

 - Sort tasks based on priority or date of completion
 - Make web interface for initial configuration of time zone?
 - Make more clock faces
-- add alarm functionality with buzzer
+- Add alarm functionality with buzzer
-- write code for esp-idf
+- Write code for esp-idf
-- add photo frame functionality to display images on SD card
+- Add photo frame functionality to display images on SD card
+- Check battery before connecting to WiFi
+- Add more weather icons